creecros/MetaMagik/README.md

 Added Features:
 ================

 1. Customizable Fields for tasks.
-(Textbox, Dropdowns, CheckBoxes, Radios)
+(Textbox, Number, Dropdowns, CheckBoxes, Radios, User Lists, Lists from DB)
 2. A settings panel which allows you to create custom fields for tasks.
 3. Fields will show up when creating/modifying tasks.
 4. Custom fields added to task details.